Turbo Takeaways

 Your tax liability will be determined by the income you report on your income tax paperwork.
 When you’re filing your tax returns, you’ll need to report any winnings in Box 1 of Form W-2G.
 This will include charity drawings, lottery winnings, raffle tickets, or sweepstakes.
 You can claim a deduction for the amount of your wager.

-It’s also important to remember that while you can’t go to jail if you are unable to pay taxes, if you owe or miss a deadline, you may go to jail for tax evasion or tax fraud.
-These are serious offenses, so it’s important to ensure you file your tax returns accurately, with the help of a tax professional, once you win a lottery.
+It’s also important to remember that while you can’t go to jail if you are unable to pay taxes, you may go to jail for tax evasion or tax fraud.
+These are serious offenses, so it’s advisable to ensure you file your tax returns accurately, with the help of a tax professional, once you win a lottery.

 4. Choose Your Tax Deductions